 Streaming algorithms for identification of pathogens and antibiotic resistance potential from real-time MinION sequencing

 The recently introduced Oxford Nanopore MinION platform generates DNA sequence data in real-time.
-This opens immense potential to shorten the sample-to-results time and is likely to lead to enormous benefits in rapid diagnosis of bacterial infection and identification of drug resistance.
-However, there are very few tools available for streaming analysis of real-time sequencing data.
+This has great potential to shorten the sample-to-results time and is likely to have benefits such as rapid diagnosis of bacterial infection and identification of drug resistance.
+However, there are few tools available for streaming analysis of real-time sequencing data.
 Here, we present a framework for streaming analysis of MinION real-time sequence data, together with probabilistic streaming algorithms for species typing, strain typing and antibiotic resistance profile identification.
-Using three culture isolate samples as well as a mixed sample, we demonstrate that bacterial species and strain information can be obtained within 30 minutes of sequencing and using about 500 reads, initial drug-resistance profiles within two hours, and complete resistance profiles within 10 hours.
+Using four culture isolate samples, as well as a mixed-species sample, we demonstrate that bacterial species and strain information can be obtained within 30 min of sequencing and using about 500 reads, initial drug-resistance profiles within two hours, and complete resistance profiles within 10 h.
+While strain identification with multi-locus sequence typing required more than 15x coverage to generate confident assignments, our novel gene-presence typing could detect the presence of a known strain with 0.5x coverage.
 We also show that our pipeline can process over 100 times more data than the current throughput of the MinION on a desktop computer.